 The most important stop on our journey to a CO2-free future

-thyssenkrupp Steel is launching its climate initiative with initial practical research steps, setting us on a revolutionary path to a future in which steel production is CO2-neutral and no longer has any impact on the climate.
-The project is being funded under the IN4climate.
-NRW initiative recently launched by the state government of North Rhine-Westphalia.
+With its climate initiative, thyssenkrupp Steel has set itself on a revolutionary path with initial practical research steps – to a future in which steel production is CO2-neutral.
 By the year 2050 – following the “reinvention” of steel production – thyssenkrupp Steel will only supply CO2-neutral steel.

 Dr. Arnd Köfler, CTO of thyssenkrupp Steel Europe, explains the company’s CDA approach: “In the future we will use hydrogen instead of carbon as the reducing agent in the existing blast furnace process.”
 Emissions will then take the form of steam rather than CO2.
 In a world first, thyssenkrupp Steel is partnering with Air Liquide and the non-profit research institute BFI to convert a blast furnace to hydrogen operation.
 In an initial test phase, hydrogen will be blown into one of the 28 tuyeres on blast furnace 9 in Duisburg.
 The NRW state government is funding this initial project phase under its IN4climate initiative.
 Following analysis of the test phase, hydrogen is then to be used at all 28 tuyeres of the blast furnace in 2020.
 “In this way we plan to reduce CO2 emissions by around 20 percent and significantly modify the blast furnace process,” says Dr. Arnd Köfler.